Three students work on a small machine on wheels on a desk in a lab.

 How long does the program take?

-Generally, students take two to three years to complete their degree requirements.
-This depends on how many courses a student takes each semester, the possible inclusion of summer courses and what extra prerequisite courses may be required.
+Generally, students take one to two years (full-time) to complete their degree requirements.
+This depends on how many courses a student takes each semester, the possible inclusion of summer courses and which extra prerequisite courses may be required.

 Master of Science in Mechanical Engineering at a Glance